UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_01.md

 *The material of this module is based on the book by Timbers, T., Campbell, T., & Lee, M. (2022).
 [Data science: A first introduction.
-CRC Press](https://datasciencebook.ca/) and the course DSCI 521: Computing Platforms for Data Science from the UBC Master of Data Science.*
+CRC Press](https://datasciencebook.ca/) and the course DSCI 521: Computing Platforms for Data Science from the UBC Master of Data Science program*

 ---